 Google Analytics is one of the most feature-loaded analytics plugins out there but is the most user-friendly one for sure.
 It features a straightforward and organized admin area, where you can find all of your website reports.
 You can easily set up and track custom reports, custom dimensions and, create and manage various measurable goals.
 Provided reports are also easy to figure out, as they come in visually comprehensive charts, and are possible to export to CSV and PDF formats.
 The plugin allows you to compare reports from different periods, and exclude specific roles, users, IP addresses, cities and regions from the reports, for gathering more valid data.

 It is listed under "WordPress" > "WordPress Plugins".
-The author name is 10Web.
-The name of the publisher is WordPress Plugin Repository.
-It was first get published on August 12, 2016.
-It was last get updated on May 14, 2019.
+The name of the author is 10Web.
+It is published by WordPress Plugin Repository.
+It was first get released on August 12, 2016.
+It was last get upgraded on May 14, 2019.

 10Web Google Maps – Google Maps builder Plugin